My goal in this market report is to bring clarity to understanding our Somerset County real estate market through my local expertise.

 New Jersey Job Front:

-- The NJ unemployment numbers are now lower than the U.S. at 3.5% for the last month reported, which was October.
+- The NJ unemployment numbers are the same as the U.S. at 3.4% for the last month reported, which was December.
 NJ has now fully recovered all of the jobs lost in the initial months of the pandemic.

 - Construction, food services, and accommodations are again the leaders in job losses, though more states are now citing pain in retail and wholesale trade.
 Health care, social assistance, and manufacturing are shedding workers, too.